JosephMaxwell/PrayerRequests/README.md

 Migrate the schema to ensure all is set:<br />
 `php app/console propel:migration:generate-diff`<br />
 `php app/console propel:migration:migrate`

+# Documentation:
+Navigate to `/docs` to view the API documentation.

 # Functional Testing Requirements: